})();

 • AC performance decreasing as you drive

-• Steam or unusual odors from under the hood
+• Steam or unusual odors (sweet smell indicates coolant leak) from under the hood

 • Coolant level dropping more quickly than usual